TechHutTV/homelab/storage/README.md

 **Quick Access**

 Press `Win + R`, type `\\SERVER-IP\data`, and press Enter.
 Enter credentials when prompted.

+### From macOS
+1. Open Finder
+2. Press `Cmd + K` or go to _Go > Connect to Server_
+3. Enter `smb://SERVER-IP/data` (e.g., `smb://192.168.1.100/data`)
+4. Click Connect
+5. Select "Registered User" and enter your Samba username and password

+To auto-mount on login, add the share to _System Preferences > Users & Groups > Login Items_.

 ### From Linux
 You can mount SMB shares temporarily or permanently on Linux clients.